Diamond Drill Articles

 most drilling application involve drilling holes in variety of materials.
 In this case a hole is the end product.
 And obtaining an even, round hole is the desired result.
 The users focus should be on (OD) Outside Diameter of the drill.
 Either a hallow Diamond Core Drill or Diamond Solid Drill (without hole) can be used for this application.
 Faster drilling speeds and more efficient drilling results will be obtained with a so called Hallow Diamond Core Drill.
 Diamond Sold Drills are primarily used for drilling smaller size holes from .001" to 3/8".
 Hollow Diamond Core Drills are used for drilling larger size holes.

 b.)
-Obtain Core (material plug)
+Obtain Core (Material Plug)

 for some diamond drill users, obtaining the material core (center plug) that becomes stuck inside the core drill is the desired result.
 In this case the material core (plug) is the end product, not the hole itself.
 A core can only be obtained using so call "hallow diamond core drill".
 The diamond drills (ID) Inside Diameter becomes a critical dimension (parameter).
 We often manufacture diamond core drills, specifically to fit each individual customers requirements and tolerances.
 Please, specify that you need to obtain the Core when ordering diamond drills.
 Inside Diameters (ID) for most of our standard stock drills are listed in our web site.